Pico-Developer/PlatformSamples-Unity-SpaceArenaParty/README.md

 ## Learn more

-For detailed instructions on the procedure for experiencing the demo, more information on multiplayer capability debugging, etc., refer to the "[Social Interaction: Demo](https://developer-global.pico-interactive.com/document/unity/social-interaction-demo/)" article.
+For detailed instructions on the procedure for experiencing the demo, more information on multiplayer capability debugging, gaming workflows, etc., refer to the "[Social Interaction: Demo](https://developer-global.pico-interactive.com/document/unity/social-interaction-demo/)" article.

 ## Contributing
 We welcome contributions to the project!
 If you would like to contribute, please follow the steps below: